juliajonesuk/GBS_analysis_cloud_tutorial/06_starting_instance.rst

 **Get a description of your instance**

-After a few minutes, you can look in Amazon console for approval of your spot instance request and get a description of your instance with this command:
+After a few minutes, you can look in the Amazon console for approval of your spot instance request and get a description of your instance with this command:

 .. code-block:: bash